American University of Armenia: Rankings and reputation

 According to a 2009 business report by the Michigan State University, "according to those interviewed, the only reputable MBA program in Armenia is offered in Yerevan at the American University of Armenia".
 According to a 2004 report titled "Corruption Levies Heavy Toll on Armenian Universities" by the Embassy of the United States to Armenia, the AUA is seen by its alumni as the only "clean", non-corrupt university where "students' assessment is performance based" in Armenia.
 As of 2004, the AUA was one of four universities in Armenia teaching public administration.

-At his 2015 AUA Commencement Speech, U.S. Ambassador Richard Mills stated; "AUA is like no other university in Armenia.
+At his 2015 AUA Commencement Speech, U.S. Ambassador Richard Mills said: "AUA is like no other university in Armenia.
 At no other school are you challenged to think critically like you are here.
-As an extension of our well-regarded University of California system, AUA has planted and nurtured informed, critical thinking skills that will stand you in good stead throughout the rest of your lives."
+As an extension of our well-regarded University of California system, AUA has planted and nurtured informed critical thinking skills that will stand you in good stead throughout the rest of your lives."

 At a June 1994 fundraising banquet for the AUA, U.S. Ambassador to Armenia Harry Gilmore stated that the university was one of the "islands of light" in an Armenia caught in war and economic hardship, where people had been living without heat and light for several years.
 Gilmore praised the university as follows: